savelee/dialogflow-cx-labs/labs/lab1.md

 * Display name `redirect.artists.overview`
 * Description `Artists overview: The bands supported by the label`

-> aside positive
+>
-**Note:** As a best practice, we will use the following naming convention for intents: all characters are lowercase, use dots (.) instead of spaces, and use the following prefixes:
+**Note:** As a best practice, we will use the following naming convention for pages & intents: all characters are lowercase, use dots (.) instead of spaces.
+Intents use the following prefixes:
-**redirect** for intents that use NLU to fetch a page, **confirm**/**decline** for intents that confirm or decline choices ('yes' or 'no' training phrases)
+**redirect** for intents that use NLU to fetch a page, **confirm**/**decline** for intents that confirm or decline choices ('yes' or 'no' training phrases) and **supp** in case it's a supplemental question, which can come back at any moment in the flow.

 ![New Intent](https://github.com/savelee/dialogflow-cx-labs/blob/master/img/new-intent.png?raw=true)